Herbicide: Human health

 Herbicide manufacturers have at times made false or misleading claims about the safety of their products.
 Chemical manufacturer Monsanto Company agreed to change its advertising after pressure from New York attorney general Dennis Vacco; Vacco complained about misleading claims that its spray-on glyphosate-based herbicides, including Roundup, were safer than table salt and "practically non-toxic" to mammals, birds, and fish (though proof that this was ever said is hard to find).
 Roundup is toxic and has resulted in death after being ingested in quantities ranging from 85 to 200 ml, although it has also been ingested in quantities as large as 500 ml with only mild or moderate symptoms.
 The manufacturer of Tordon 101 (Dow AgroSciences, owned by the Dow Chemical Company) has claimed Tordon 101 has no effects on animals and insects, in spite of evidence of strong carcinogenic activity of the active ingredient, picloram, in studies on rats.

-The risk of Parkinson's disease has been shown to increase with occupational exposure to herbicides and pesticides.
-The herbicide paraquat is suspected to be one such factor.

-All commercially sold, organic and non-organic herbicides must be extensively tested prior to approval for sale and labeling by the Environmental Protection Agency.
-However, because of the large number of herbicides in use, concern regarding health effects is significant.
-In addition to health effects caused by herbicides themselves, commercial herbicide mixtures often contain other chemicals, including inactive ingredients, which have negative impacts on human health.

 Ecological effects

-Commercial herbicide use generally has negative impacts on bird populations, although the impacts are highly variable and often require field studies to predict accurately.
-Laboratory studies have at times overestimated negative impacts on birds due to toxicity, predicting serious problems that were not observed in the field.
+Herbicide use generally has negative impacts on many aspects of the environment.
+Insects, non-targeted plants, animals, and aquatic systems subject to serious damage from herbicides.
+Impacts are highly variable.

+Bioaccumulation is a concern, both in terrestrial and aquatic environments, and is heavily dependent on both the kind of herbicide and the conditions.
+For example, fish in dark aquariums bioaccumulated 14 times more trifluralin than fish kept in well lit aquariums in a 1977 study.

+Aquatic life

+Atrazine and 2,4-dichlorophenoxyacetic acid have often been blamed for affecting reproductive behavior of aquatic life.
+A review in 2008 found that the data do not support this assertion in regards to atrazine, but later works find these herbicides as having a detrimental effect on aquatic plant, invertebrate, and vertebrate life, as well as disrupting microbial communities in soil.

+Bird populations

+Bird populations are one of many indicators of herbicide damage.
 Most observed effects are due not to toxicity, but to habitat changes and the decreases in abundance of species on which birds rely for food or shelter.
 Herbicide use in silviculture, used to favor certain types of growth following clearcutting, can cause significant drops in bird populations.
 Even when herbicides which have low toxicity to birds are used, they decrease the abundance of many types of vegetation on which the birds rely.
 Herbicide use in agriculture in the UK has been linked to a decline in seed-eating bird species which rely on the weeds killed by the herbicides.
 Heavy use of herbicides in neotropical agricultural areas has been one of many factors implicated in limiting the usefulness of such agricultural land for wintering migratory birds.

-Frog populations may be affected negatively by the use of herbicides as well.
-While some studies have shown that atrazine may be a teratogen, causing demasculinization in male frogs, the EPA and its independent Scientific Advisory Panel (SAP) examined all available studies on this topic and concluded that "atrazine does not adversely affect amphibian gonadal development based on a review of laboratory and field studies."